CAFDataProcessing/worker-document/worker-document-archetype/documentation/WorkerArchetypeUsage.md

 The following subsections provide instructions on how you can use Maven Command Line Interface (CLI), IntelliJ Integrated Development
 Environment (IDE) or NetBeans IDE to create the components of a Document Worker from the Document Worker Archetype.
+*Note: You must replace __WORKER-DOCUMENT-ARCHETYPE-VERSION__ with a valid version of Worker-Document-Archetype.*

 #### Maven CLI